maykinmedia/objects-api/docs/installation/observability/logging.rst

 ``request_id``
     Present for application logs emitted during an HTTP request, makes it possible to correlate multiple log entries for a single request.
-Not available in logs emitted by background tasks or logs emitted before/after the Open Objecten app.
+Not available in logs emitted by background tasks or logs emitted before/after the Open Object app.

 .. tip:: Certain log aggregation solutions require you to configure "labels" to extract for efficient querying.
 You can use the above summary of log context keys to configure